mel-project/bridge-sol/README.md

-Themelio block headers are validated by verifying that the included staker signatures are authentic (using ed25519 signature verification) and that the total syms staked by all stakers that signed the header are greater than 2/3 of the total staked syms for that epoch.
+Themelio block headers are validated by verifying that the included staker signatures are authentic (using ed25519 signature verification) and that the total syms staked by all stakers that signed the header are at least 2/3 of the total staked syms for that epoch.

 Transactions are verified using the `transactions_root` Merkle root stored in their respective block headers, in addition to a Merkle proof containing their siblings which, together, are used to